 Why does this happen?
 According to the research team, “there are computational primitives shared between different tasks that allow for some transfer learning even between such seemingly unrelated tasks.”
 Translation, while the blocks are different they share some of the same foundational elements.
 Therefore, the blocks actually can learn from each other with even seemingly unrelated blocks adding new information to a task.
 This would be the equivalent of the sponsorship team helping the general manger determining if he should sign a player to a new contract.
 While seemingly unrelated, the sponsorship team can provide insights on the off-field value of a player to engage with the team’s fans in ways that can drive new revenue for that organization in part by examining perception, engagement, and value of social media conversation around that player.
 This insight can help a team’s general manager better determine if it makes sense to sign that player.

-At Block Six Analytics (B6A), we share the same view that cross-channel analysis generates better results than focusing on a specific issue.
+At Block Six Analytics (B6A), we share the same view that cross-channel analysis for similar tasks generates better results than using new technology for each task.
 We have developed products that leverage machine learning to create holistic insights that can be used by buyers and sellers of sports sponsorship.
-Although we do not use a single machine learning model, we have made optical character recognition (OCR) a critical component of both visual and text-based analysis.
-More specifically, B6A’s Media Analysis Platform (MAP) uses OCR to “see” text-based logos on screen (think of seeing the word “Pepsi” on screen) while our Social Sentiment Analysis Platform (SAP) uses OCR to “read” text conversation in social media posts.
+Although we do not use a single machine learning model, we have made optical character recognition (OCR) as a computer vision algorithm to "look" at images.
+B6A’s Media Analysis Platform (MAP) uses OCR to “see” text-based logos on screen (think of seeing the word “Pepsi” on screen) while our Social Sentiment Analysis Platform uses OCR to "see" logos images in social media posts.

 B6A does employ the same valuation model to determine ROI of corporate partnerships.
 Our Corporate Asset Valuation (CAV) Model applies the same framework of quantity (how many people see a partnership), quality (how valuable is the activation element and audience to the corporate partners), and engagement (how much interaction does an audience have with an activation element across all in-venue, traditional media, digital, event, hospitality, and IP activations).